-And whatsoever ye do, do it heartily, as to the Lord, and not unto men;
+“In Colossians chapter 3, verse 23 ‘ And whatsoever ye do, do it heartily, as to the Lord, and not unto men. ‘

-When looking from the perspective of affluence and influence, I see how Jesus created that in such a humble and free path that it is almost unheard of in the world of today.
+When looking from the perspective of affluence and influence, I see how Jesus created that in such a humble and free path that it is rare in the world of today.
 He gave and freely gave and He became and so He is.

 What if we can do the same in everything we relate to?
-What if we are here to love and be loved and simple experience and expand in love as human beings?
+What if we are here to love and be loved and simply experience and expand in love as human beings?

 In this thought, I hope you have a great Valentine’s evening and that you are of the outermost service to you also and to others from a Jesus perspective instead of a self-inflicted reality.
 We are just passing through.